BBaloglu/ASHURE/README.md

 ./ashure.py run -fq folder/*.fq -db cl.csv -o consensus.csv -r          # runs everything with cl.csv as reference
 ./ashure.py run -fq folder/*.fq -db cl.csv -o cons.csv -r fgs,msa,cons  # runs fgs, msa, and cons modules only
 ```

-# ASHURE
-A Safe Heuristic under Random events - A Python based toolkit for analysis of bulk environmental DNA from nanopore sequencing.

-ASHURE is designed for analysis of linear consensus or 1d2 like fastq data from nanopore sequencing devices.
-Library preparation procedures such as rolling circle amplification (RCA) generate ssDNA containing repeats of their originating template.
-When these concatemers are read by a nanopore sequencing device, the repetative regions can be realigned to generate a more error free consensus.

-ASHURE works by leveraging priori information about the amplicon such as primers used, reference database of related sequences, and amplicon size to find, align, and generate a polished consensus read.
-Reference sequences do not have to match the amplicon, it is enough for them to be just similar enough (70-80 percent identity) for fuzzy kmer based alignment.

-The sensitivity and speed of the pipeline is dependent on the quality of the reference or pseudo reference used.
-Searching large libraries will take time and compute effort is sometimes wasted on comparing against unrelated or redundant sequences.
-Bad reference sequences will result in poor alignments that contaminate multi-alignment.
-The best results are obtained by searching against a compact but accurate database of reference sequences relevant to your raw fastq data.
-The tools and steps for generating good pseudo reference sequences are shown in [pseudo_reference.ipynb](https://bbaloglu.github.io/pages/ashure/pseudo_reference.html).

-Sequence clusters are generated in the last step of the pipeline using a density based clustering approach called OPTICS.
-Traditional OTU thresholding approaches do not work with nanopore data because the error profile of each read is unpredictable.
-Density based clustering is more suited for these situations because OTU boundaries are adaptively called based on the divergence in local sequence identity.
-This method requires sufficient coverage around a true amplicon for clustering to work.
-An interative demo of how this approach works can be found in [clustering.ipynb](https://bbaloglu.github.io/pages/ashure/clustering.html).

 ## Dependencies
 ### Runtime dependencies